Donna Campbell Smith is an author, freelance writer, and photographer. She has an AAS degree in equine tech and is a certified instructor.

 Ayllon and many of the colonists died of fever.
 The survivors returned to Hispaniola, leaving their horses and livestock behind.

-The horses not only survived, they flourished on the string of barrier islands until by the 1950s they numbered in the thousands.
-They were used for transportation of people and supplies, they helped pull in fishing nets, plowed family gardens, and carried midwives on their rounds.
+The horses not only survived, they flourished on the string of barrier islands until, by the 1950s, they numbered in the thousands.
+They were used for transportation of people and supplies, helped pull in fishing nets, plowed family gardens, and carried midwives on their rounds.
 North Carolina's development depended heavily on the Banker horses.
-In the nineteenth and twentieth centuries they were considered an important economic commodity.
+In the nineteenth and twentieth centuries, they were considered an important economic commodity.
 Regular roundups were held on the islands, called pony pennings.
 The Bankers were auctioned off to buyers from the mainland who valued them for their heartiness.

 The physical characteristics of the Banker are very similar to many Spanish breeds.
 These horses are compact in size, usually 14 -15.2 hh and weigh about 800-1000 pounds.
 They have broad foreheads with a straight or slightly convex profile, short backs, strong croups with high to medium-low tail sets, and long silky manes and tails.

 Many Banker horses are gaited.
 Dr. D. Phillip Sponenberg, who has done extensive research on the wild horses of the east coast writes, "These horses usually have a very long stride, and many of them have gaits other than the usual trot of most breeds.
 These other gaits can include a running walk, single foot, amble, pace and the paso gaits of other more southerly strains." ("The North American Colonial Horse")

 In old writings about the Bankers, they are often described as "smooth gaited."

 DNA Tests Show Corolla Horses as Breed Unto Themselves